zokis/zox/README.md

 - `min`: Returns the smallest of two numbers.
 - `max`: Returns the largest of two numbers..
 - `average`: Returns the average of a list of numbers.
+- `median`: Returns the median of a list of numbers.

 ```
 ~> math {abs, sqrt as squareRoot};